thomasakarlsen/capacitor-esm-bug/README.md

 ## Alternative issue:
 It seems like when running `yarn install` you get a similar error but for cypress instead.
 For now it seems like the best way to reproduce the issue is to run `ionic start --type=vue` locally to create a new app.

-Or, just run `ionic start --type=vue` and make a new ionic app locally and you will get the error when it creates the app.